What is anxiety?

 Options for help and support include:

 - your GP – sometimes teenagers are more comfortable talking to a GP who doesn’t also see their parents, or to a younger doctor or a doctor of the same gender

 - local mental health services.

 If you’re unsure where to go, your GP can guide you to the most appropriate services for your family.

 Anxiety problems and disorders

-Most normal anxiety is short-lived – perhaps a day or a few hours.
+Most normal anxiety goes away quickly – perhaps in a day or a few hours.
 An anxiety problem is when anxious feelings: